 - Take hope in the Christian message that all may be healed and redeemed, while acknowledging the ongoing trauma, suffering and danger experienced by so many in our communities due to the ongoing use of violence and abuse.

-Holding the Light is held in solidarity with, and as a part of a Christian response to, the 16 Days of Activism against Gender-Based Violence — this is an annual international campaign that begins on 25 November, the International Day for the Elimination of Violence against Women, and runs until 10 December, Human Rights Day.
+- Holding the Light is held in solidarity with, and as a part of a Christian response to, the 16 Days of Activism against Gender-Based Violence — this is an annual international campaign that begins on 25 November, the International Day for the Elimination of Violence against Women, and runs until 10 December, Human Rights Day.
 Started by activists at the inaugural Women’s Global Leadership Institute in 1991 it continues to be coordinated each year by the Center for Women’s Global Leadership.
 It is used as an organising strategy by individuals and organisations around the world to call for the prevention and elimination of violence against women and girls.
+Donations offered will support Sacred Heart Mission Women’s Housing Support.